rolling-scopes-school/tasks/tasks/presentation.md

 ### Presentation

 Your task is to prepare a presentation on a given topic.
+Topics - https://gist.github.com/DaQuirm/3b6d585f3556039117576854ffd977eb

 Requirements:
 * 8 - 20 min